krik8235/ml-sales-prediction/README.md

 - Add a package: `uv add <package>`
 - Remove a package: `uv remove <package>`
 - Run a command in the virtual environment: `uv run <command>`
-- To completely refresh the environement, run the following commands:
+- To completely refresh the environement:

 ```bash
 rm -rf .venv